 The image of the peacock is genius too.
 LUFC has been associated with the resplendent animal since 1842, thanks to a patch on the company sport ground called Old Peacock Ground.
 This itself was named after a pub called The Old Peacock, which used to be situated on the land.
 Over time the peacock has become part of the fabric of the club, even becoming the official LUFC emblem for a period of time.

 Cbloxx adds: "The core thematic of The Peacock really is Pride.
 What is more sassy and full of pride than a peacock?
 Its otherworldly flamboyance, confidence and striking visuals made it a focal point no brainer.
 To convey the notion of activism, protest and visibility, I borrowed aesthetics from the old coal mining embroidered flags, which echo the typical northern working-class heritage that is so often celebrated in my work.

 "It's hard not to be inspired by your own ancestry!
 The elegance and creativity executed in the banners really highlight the ornate features of the building so that it adds to its aesthetic beautifully.

-"With The Peacock, I hope to echo the sentiments of 'Marching Out Together', take some visible space for LGBTQ+ football fans and spread a wider message of solidarity and togetherness."
+"With The Peacock, I hope to echo the sentiments of 'Marching Out Together', take some visible space for LGBT+ football fans and spread a wider message of solidarity and togetherness."